Charlie Taylor (footballer, born 1993): Burnley

 On 6 July 2017, Taylor signed a four-year contract with Premier League club Burnley.
 Since Taylor was under 24, Burnley owed Leeds United compensation, which was due to be set at a tribunal.
 On 25 July 2017, it was reported by the Yorkshire Evening Post that the clubs had agreed on a compensation of between £6 million and £7 million to be paid by Burnley to Leeds United for the player, avoiding the need for a tribunal decision.

 On 28 October 2023, in a 2–1 loss to AFC Bournemouth, Taylor scored his first goal for Burnley in his 198th appearance for the club.
 On 21 May 2024, after Burnley's relegation, the club said they offered him a new contract.

 Southampton

 On 1 July 2024, Taylor signed a two-year contract with Premier League club Southampton, following the expiry of his contract at Burnley.
-He made his debut for the club on 24 August 2024 in a 1–0 home defeat against Nottingham Forest after he replaced Joe Aribo in the 76th minute.
+He made his debut for the club on 24 August in a 1–0 home defeat against Nottingham Forest after he replaced Joe Aribo in the 76th minute.

-West Bromwich Albion (loan)

 On 1 September 2025, Taylor joined West Bromwich Albion on loan for the remainder of the season.
+He made his debut for the club on 26 September in a 1–1 draw with Leicester City.
+Following the conclusion of the 2025–26 season, Taylor was released from Southampton.

+Derby County

+On 14 July 2026, Taylor signed a one-year contract with Championship club Derby County.
+On 8 August 2026, Taylor made his debut for Derby County in a 2–1 EFL Cup defeat to Lincoln City.